Close

 Dealing with Third Party Payers

-Many services and equipment required by clients of RTs will be covered by OHIP or, at least in part, by the ADP under the Ministry of Health and Long-Term Care.
+Many services and equipment required by clients of RTs will be covered by OHIP or, at least in part, by the ADP under the Ministry of Health.
 The balance of fees not paid directly by one of these two entities may be covered by private health insurance or may require payment directly from the client.
 Respiratory Therapists may not charge a higher fee for insured clients than those who pay directly.
-To do so would be considered dishonest, inappropriate and unprofessional.

 Professional Advertising